 Shannon’s Land is available in several digital formats as well as paperback:

 I’m always fascinated by (and somewhat jealous of) people who can draw upon their family histories as the jumping-off place for historical fiction.
 That’s because I know embarrassingly little about my own roots.
 I mean, I had ancestors, I just don’t know anything beyond the fact I must have had great grandparents.
+That being said, I have definitely considered doing some research using an online census and some of the other resources over on the Genealogy Bank website.
+There is so much that I would like to learn about my ancestors and I have a lot of questions about my family tree so it would be absolutely fascinating to learn a little bit more about my roots.
 Deborah Lincoln, on the other hand, has used family history to write her tale of Missouri before the US Civil War, “Agnes Canon’s War.”

 Deborah Lincoln has lived on the Central Oregon Coast for ten years.
 S. She and her husband have three grown sons.
 She was awarded first place in the 2013 Chanticleer Laramie Awards (best in category) and was a 2015 finalist for a Willa Award in historical fiction presented by Women Writing the West.